Coru89/coreykeller.ca/src/index.md

 servicesHeading: Expertise
 heroHeading: 'Hey there, bud.'
 heroHeading2: I'm Corey!
-heroHeading3: 'A '
+heroHeading3: A Frontend Developer.
-heroHeading4: Front-end Developer.
+heroHeading4: null
 heroImage: /images/night-sky-fancy.png
-metaDesc: Update me later
-socialImage: ''
-layout: home
 page_sections:
   - title: About
     titleSecondary: Meet Corey
     titleSummary: 'A Front-end Developer building lightning-fast, user-friendly websites.'
-    summary: >-
+    summary: >+
-      <p>I am front-end developer with a background in enterprise IT consulting.
-      My passion for web development stems from the creative challenges it presents, and I find great fulfillment in solving complex problems through coding.
-After a near decade working in the corporate world, I made the decision to relocate to Chiang Mai, Thailand, where I now work as a freelancer.
-I specialize in helping small and medium-sized businesses build and maintain their online presence, leveraging my expertise in platforms such as Shopify, WordPress, and Craft CMS.</p>

-      <p>When I'm not coding, I enjoy going on off-road adventures on my
-      motorcycle in northern Thailand.
-I find the physical challenge of navigating new trails to be a great balance to the mental demands of web development.
-I also have an interest in trying new dishes and exploring different flavors during my travels.</p>
+      <p>I’m an experienced Front-End Developer with over 12 years in the
+      industry, including nearly a decade in enterprise IT consulting before transitioning to freelance work, which I’ve been doing for the past 4 years.
+I specialize in building lightning-fast, pixel-perfect, responsive websites from Figma mockups, with a focus on Shopify, WordPress, and Craft CMS.</p>

+      <p>Web development has always been a passion of mine, driven by the
+      creative challenges and problem-solving it offers.
+I'm confident I can knock any project out of the park in exchange for a glowing review.</p>

     imageURL: /images/portrait-corey.png
     imagePosition: left
     imageAlt: Corey Keller